Alexpureinheart/Terminal-Taxi/readme.txt

 1. Impliment movement!
 -basic movement working
 -will add "set speed option"
+-will add "check left and right mirror" options
+-Will add "look right", "look left" options to help recognize destination.
+-will add "looking forward" location update info -- *as you traverse the map some text will pop up to indicate what the driver sees as they look forward, since when people drive, they are typically looking forward.*

 2. Create playspace and map -- Will use a grid scheme to create visitable desitnations and boundaries.
 -Added location class